VoxelPrismatic/rabbit.nvim/README.md

 ---

 > [!WARNING]
-> This is the rewrite branch.
-All changes will be merged once I am confident in
-> feature parity.
-Please use the original branch for now.
+> This branch is experiencing rapid changes.
+Please use tagged releases to ensure stability.

 # Rabbit.nvim
 A plugin that allows you to switch between buffers faster than ever before, featuring a much more